 There are many reasons to travel to Guyana.
 Nestled between Brazil, Venezuela and Suriname, in South America, this country has a lot to offer to anybody who loves raw adventure.
 It is incredibly authentic – and that’s perhaps what I enjoyed the most about it.
 In a way, it reminded me of Nicaragua, for it has yet to be polished up for mass tourism.
 And that’s a good thing, in my opinion.

 This is the kind of place I’d recommend exploring before the masses discover it – and that is bound to happen soon, for it is breathtakingly beautiful.
-Guyana tourist attractions are just incredible, and the best part of it is that there are so few tourists (no more than 6000 per year visit, which to give you a perspective is the number of daily visitors to Machu Picchu!) that those who visit Guyana literally have the country and the best sites all to themselves – yes, even the most famous ones.
+Guyana tourist attractions are just incredible, and the best part of it is that there are so few tourists (no more than 250000 people per year visit) that those who visit Guyana literally have the country and the best sites all to themselves – yes, even the most famous ones.
 No need to fight your way to the best spot for photos!

 Another reason why I loved Guyana is its unique mixture of cultures – Caribbean on the coast, Amerindian and indigenous on the Amazonian interior.
 If Georgetown, the busy capital, is the place to be to party, the interior areas such as Rupununi are perfect to appreciate the untouched nature and wildlife of Guyana – actually, this is one of the ultimate things to do in Guyana.

 The bonus?
 As it is an English speaking country, visiting Guyana is incredibly easy.
 No need to worry about communicating with the locals – who, by the way, are truly kind and welcoming!

 If these aren’t already good enough reasons to travel to Guyana, read on to find out more about all the amazing things to do in Guyana that will have you pack your bags!